What are Window Panes?

 Pane vs Panel

-Window panes differ from window panels.
-Interior designers use the term window treatments when discussing how to cover windows.
-Window panels are any type of covering – though typically fabric – that is hung to cover the window pane.
-Think of window panels like part of a whole.
-A panel that’s combined with accessories such as a sash, blackout or insulated liner or another panel, forms a window curtain.
-Window panels tend to be hemmed at the bottom and attach to a curtain rod with grommets, ties or tabs.
+Interior designers often use the term “window treatments” when discussing ways to cover windows.
+Think of window panels as part of a larger whole: when combined with accessories like a sash, blackout or insulated liner, or another panel, they form a window curtain.
+Window panels are usually hemmed at the bottom and attach to a curtain rod with grommets, ties, or tabs.

-Window Panes: History
+Window Panes: a History

 Why Are Window Panes Made of Glass?